downcaster/adprompt/README.md

-# BrandAI Critique Engine
+# ADPrompt - AI Ad Critique Engine

-BrandAI is a hackathon prototype that automates quality control for AI-generated ads.
+ADPrompt is a hackathon prototype that automates quality control for AI-generated ads.
 It ingests brand kits, orchestrates Gemini 2.5 Flash specialist agents to critique generated videos, and can trigger Veo regenerations until the output is safe, on-brand, and ready for human approval.

 ## Features